lauracutting/typetune/_posts/2020-10-23-minimalist-album-covers.md

 Although Ocean's cover encapsulates a similar level of simplicity to the white album, the bright orange (#ff6700) used for the background and more chunky fonts make its appearance more playful.
 'Channel' has been super imposed in the lower-case cooper black font which lays its roots in the classic hip hop and r&b movement, perhaps here Ocean is paying tribute to those who came before him.
 This sits next to a more clean, modern sans-serif 'orange' uppercase in the orator font.

 The zesty orange colour used as the backdrop reflects the grapheme-colour synesthesia which Ocean experienced over the summer he made his album.
-The neurological phenomenon
+In the neurological phenomenon synestheia, an individual percieves words and numbers as colours.